tigorrr4/Demo-Web-Shop/README.md

 ## 📑 About the Project

 <p align="justify">This project was created to practice with the subject of Web Automation Testing.
-In this practice I make 46 test case and managing test cases, executing web tests with manual and automation steps for specific endpoints.</p>
+In this practice I make 46 test case with 45 test case passed and 1 test case failed and managing test cases, executing web tests with manual and automation steps for specific endpoints.</p>